It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 No, you don't.

-Tubin's not receptive to it, and yet Tubin still recognized Cruz's innate intelligence and talent.
+Toobin's not receptive to it, and yet Toobin still recognized Cruz's innate intelligence and talent in a performance sense.

-Uh there was no other question asked.
+There was no other question asked.

-He just continued on his uh his opinion here.
+He just continued on his opinion here.

-One of the things that I find frankly offensive when I hear discussions of Ted Cruz, they say, oh, he's just Sarah Palin.
+One of the things that I find, frankly, offensive when I hear discussions of Ted Cruz, they say, oh, he's just Sarah Palin.

 You know, he could not be farther from Sarah Palin.

-This is someone who has a completely thought-out political philosophy, and you can agree with it or disagree with it, but it holds together, and you know, he is someone it's very easy to have an intelligent conversation with.
+This is someone who has a completely thought-out political philosophy, and you can agree with it or disagree with it, but it holds together.

-Oh, that's not going to stand Tubin in too much good stead with his buddies.
+Oh, that's not going to stand Toobin in too much good stead with his buddies because this is in direct contradiction to the narrative.

 The narrative is that Cruz is an idiot, and he's an idiot because he's a conservative.